 Stokely Carmichael, was among the most fiery and visible leaders of Black militancy in the United States in the 1960s, first as head of the Student Nonviolent Coordinating Committee (SNCC) and then as prime minister of the Black Panther Party, where he coined the phrase "Black Power."
-In 1969 he cut his ties with American groiups over the issue of allying with White radicals, and moved to Guinea.
+In 1969 he cut his ties with American groups over the issue of allying with White radicals and moved to Guinea.
 He declared himself a pan-Africanist.
 In 1978 he changed his name to Kwame Ture, to honor African socialist leaders Kwame Nkrumah and Ahmed Sekoe Toure.
 He lived in Guinea for 33 years, until his diagnosis with prostate cancer.
 He died on November 15, 1998.

 Get updates about Stokely Carmichael and recommended reads from Simon & Schuster.
-Plus, get a FREE eBOOK when you sign up!
+Plus, get a FREE ebook when you sign up!